Key points when claiming for dental negligence

 When claiming against a private practice dentist, the solicitor will deal with the dentist's professional indemnity insurance provider.

-No win, no fee dental negligence compensation claims
+Can I make a no win, no fee dental negligence claim?

 Get expert advice now